Kyphoplasty (Vertebral Augmentation)

 - When your procedure is complete, you’ll be escorted back to the changing room so you can change out of the scrubs and back into your clothing.

-- We will provide you with guidelines for activity and physician rehabilitation.
+- We will provide you with rehabilitation guidelines to follow after the procedure.

-- Most patients experience marked pain relief soon after the procedure.
+- Most patients experience noticeable pain relief following the procedure.